-- Companies with unlimited liability (partnership), which is very rare Even for companies, in certain limited circumstances courts can extend shareholders liability beyond their share interest – see “Share Capital” below.
+- Companies with unlimited liability (partnership), which is very rare Even for companies, in certain limited circumstances courts can extend shareholders’ liability beyond their share interest – see “Share Capital” below.

 Memorandum and Articles of Association

-Every company should have articles of association – the main constitutional document for the company.
+Every company should have articles of association the main constitutional document for the company.
 Usually AoA are very similar to each other for the same types of company.
 The AoA contain information about type of the company, the size of the share capital, the number and type of governing bodies, the city of incorporation and similar details.

 The liability of the shareholders in a company is usually limited to their contribution to the issued shares.
 Those in partnerships have unlimited liability.
 In certain situations, when the liability of the company is social or is tax related, the liability could be extended to the private property of the shareholders.
 To do so, however, requires a court decision.

 Public Offer of Shares

 There are number of requirements for public companies in Russia such as number of shareholders, minimum share capital etc. The public companies have stricter regulations of their corporate and tax duties, have to have Board of directors, oversight committees and independent auditors.
 They must also report and publish their results on a quarterly basis.

 The steps required to permit a business to provide an initial public offering of its shares (IPO) is broadly similar to other jurisdictions and is based on MoEx (Moscow Stock Exchange) rules.

 All companies have to have an Annual General Meeting in a highly regimented order, so every company has its own “corporate calendar” for each year.
 Depending on company type and the AoA statement, powers should be distributed among three levels of ruling bodies – the General meeting, the Board of Directors and the Managing Committee or Managing Director (CEO/General Director).